chris-jeune/NimGame/README.md

 2. Compile the source code using a C++ compiler.
 3. Run the executable file.
 4. Follow the on-screen instructions to choose the game mode and start playing.

-## Contributors

-- [Your Name]

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Issues and Reports

-If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/yourusername/nim-game/issues) on GitHub.

-## Contact Us

-Feel free to reach out to us if you have any questions or feedback.
-You can contact us via email at [your.email@example.com](mailto:your.email@example.com).

-## Enjoy the Game!

-We hope you enjoy playing the Nim Game!
-Have fun and happy gaming!